MinhasKamal/TrojanCockroach/README.md

 You can get a more clear understanding from the pre-project of **TrojanCockroach**- **[KeyLogger](https://github.com/MinhasKamal/KeyLogger)**.

 **Note:** I do not want newbies to abuse my project, so I am not revealing all the secrets.
+I also have made some nonsense changes in the code, so that no one can run it effectively without getting his hands dirty.
 I will not also take any responsibility of someone else's ill act with my program.
 But I do believe that a real learner will learn a lot from this.

 ### License